nitindhar7/bucketread/README.markdown

 BucketRead

-What is BucketRead?
-BucketRead is a bookmarking app that lets you save interesting pages so you can read them later.
+Save interesting pages so you can read them later.

 How do I get started?
 Simply sign up for a free account with your email and get going.
 Download the extension here or from the Chrome Webstore.